 The Secretary of the DoD has trusteeship over the natural resources on all lands owned by DoD or the Army (including lands and facilities managed by the USACE, Navy, Air Force, and Defense Logistics Agency).
 These lands include military bases and training facilities, research and development facilities, and munitions plants.
 USACE has trusteeship over natural resources under its jurisdiction, custody, or control.
 USACE land-holdings include national research and development laboratories, facilities, and offices.
 Additionally, the USACE provide information on river levels within this ACP planning area.
-The USACE does not currently provide river level data for the STCZ planning area.
+See Mobile District, South Atlantic Division for more information.